muthukumaran12/Employee-portal/README.md

 Swagger,
 Use of data jpa,
 H2 Database,
-Unit testing using junit and mockito,
+Unit testing using junit and mockito

 Frontend side

 Angular2 Components